zootedme/zootedme.github.io/_posts/2020-02-12-31-ways-to-make-money-online-using-wordpress.md

 ---
 Everyone wants and it never seems enough.
 What is it?
 Money.
 In today’s materialistic world money has value like none other and that is perhaps the reason you have chosen to make money online.
 There is no dearth of information on how to make money online but most of it isn’t legit.

- Here we review top 31 legit ways to make money online using WordPress.
-These are not get rich quick scams.
+ Here we review the top 31 legit ways to make money online using WordPress.
+These are not get-rich-quick scams.
 These methods require hard work, patience, and actual input.
 You can definitely earn legit money using these methods.
 All you need to have is a WordPress website or blog or store.
 Have a quick glance at what we cover in this article:

 ## **A) Make Money Using Your Blog Content**

 Your blog can be the primary source of income.
 A well-written blog that caters to a particular group of people can drive traffic.
 The more people read your blog more will be the traffic to your website.
-But for this to happen (i.e. more people to read your blog) you should have knowledge in your subject area, a good writing style always helps and there should be interaction the community you develop through your blog.
+But for this to happen (i.e. more people to read your blog) you should have knowledge in your subject area, a good writing style always helps and there should be interaction with the community you develop through your blog.
 Thus, you can increase traffic to your blog.
-Once the traffic sufficient enough, you can monetize your blog in the following ways:
+Once the traffic is sufficient enough, you can monetize your blog in the following ways:

 ### **1. WordPress Affiliate Marketing**